 This post assumes knowledge of previous lessons in the Spanish Fundamentals series; each post defines only words that are appearing for the first time in the series.

 Have you started studying real Spanish sentences on your own with WordBrewery yet?
-If not, go sign up and try it now (it’s free).
+If not, go sign up and try it now (the first 50 sentences per month are free).
 Each sentence you understand and practice brings you one step closer to fluency.

 23. ¡Gracias por ser y estar!